Police corruption: Estonia

-Estonia's experiences of corruption in general, and more specifically, corruption in the police force are low in comparison to the European Union's average.
-While there are no specific anti-corruption agency or body which deals with corruption in Estonia, the Security Police Board and Police Board are in charge of investigating and regulating any instances of police corruption.
+Estonia's experiences of corruption in general, and more specifically, corruption in the police force, are low in comparison to the European Union's average.
+While there is no specific anti-corruption agency or body that deals with corruption in Estonia, the Security Police Board and Police Board are in charge of investigating and regulating any instances of police corruption.
 The Security Police, established in 1993, is an impartial board within the Ministry of Internal Affairs.
 Their main aims are to gather intelligence, counter-terrorism, and enact anti-corruption measures.
-This board comprises four regional departments who mainly deal with corruption surrounding "higher officials".
+This board comprises four regional departments that mainly deal with corruption surrounding "higher officials".
 The majority of their force have received higher education with "specialised training in corruption investigations".
-Their primary purpose is to investigate instances of corruption crime, committed only by public servants.
-The achievements of this board, thus far, have been solving cases in significant white-collar crime and corruption in border and customs guard.

-In regards to the Estonian Police, in particular, while all police officers have to go through some initial anti-corruption training there are no yearly requirements they must fulfill in terms of continued training.
+Their primary purpose is to investigate instances of corruption, committed only by public servants.
+The achievements of this board, thus far, have been solving cases of significant white-collar crime and corruption in the border and customs guard.
+In regard to the Estonian Police, in particular, while all police officers have to go through some initial anti-corruption training, there are no yearly requirements they must fulfill in terms of continued training.

-The general police are governed by the Police Board who have an Internal Control Division who are responsible for the investigation of misconduct and corruption.
+The general police are governed by the Police Board which has an Internal Control Division that is responsible for the investigation of misconduct and corruption.
 The Police board is in control of investigating smaller instances of corruption, as well as those cases concerning civic officials.
-These anti-corruption strategies and boards fall under multiple Anti-Corruption Strategies which have been implemented by the Ministry of Justice.
+These anti-corruption strategies and boards fall under multiple Anti-Corruption Strategies, which have been implemented by the Ministry of Justice.
 The most recent of these strategies is the 'Anti-Corruption Strategy 2013-2020'.
 The strategy crosses many private and public areas and sectors of Estonia.
-The aim of the strategy is to both raise awareness and educate the population of corruption and corruption-willingness.
-Within the guidelines of this strategy all decisions, regulations and policies implemented by the different ministries and boards must abide by the rule of transparency, whereby the public must be informed of what is occurring, how much it will cost and why.
-In the report for this strategy it is acknowledged there is a higher risk of corruption for those working in law enforcement agencies.
-Therefore, the Ministry of Justice pays close attention to these areas and have set about implementing strict measures and bodies to govern all law enforcement agencies.
-While the anti-corruption strategy has greatly assisted in decreasing levels of corruption in the general police force, the rate of corruption in the Border and Custom Guard Agency is still fairly high.
+The strategy aims to both raise awareness and educate the population about corruption and corruption-willingness.
+Within the guidelines of this strategy, all decisions, regulations and policies implemented by the different ministries and boards must abide by the rule of transparency, whereby the public must be informed of what is occurring, how much it will cost and why.
+In the report for this strategy, it is acknowledged that there is a higher risk of corruption for those working in law enforcement agencies.
+Therefore, the Ministry of Justice pays close attention to these areas and has set about implementing strict measures and bodies to govern all law enforcement agencies.
+While the anti-corruption strategy has greatly assisted in decreasing levels of corruption in the general police force, the rate of corruption in the Border and Customs Guard Agency is still fairly high.